 Motion Transfer Test

-Motion transfer on the Logan & Cove mattress is low.
+Motion transfer on the Logan & Cove mattress is very low.
 In our tests, we measured 5.99 m/s² of acceleration in our motion transfer test.

 Max.
 Acceleration